Vatajankoski optimizes Kankaanpää district heating system with Gradyent's real-time Digital Twin

 Solution

-Vatajankoski decided to partner with Gradyent and use its Digital Twin platform to launch a project focusing on minimising heat losses via supply temperature optimisation and efficient production portfolio operation with source dispatch optimisation.
+Vatajankoski decided to partner with Gradyent and use its Digital Twin Platform to launch a project focusing on minimizing heat losses via supply temperature optimization and efficient production portfolio operation with source dispatch optimization.

-Gradyent's Digital Twin helps the company's operators to fully understand their network's behaviour in real time and thus quickly identify issues with differential pressures and temperatures at different locations in the network.
+Gradyent's Digital Twin helps the company's operators to fully understand their network's behavior in real-time and thus quickly identify issues with differential pressures and temperatures at different locations in the network.

-In addition to delivering real-time insights, the Digital Twin optimises the network operation by providing the operators with a 24-hour schedule of supply temperatures and flow setpoints.
+In addition to delivering real-time insights, the Digital Twin optimizes the network operation by providing the operators with a 24-hour schedule of supply temperatures and flow setpoints.

 Quote